aws/amazon-chime-sdk-android/.github/ISSUE_TEMPLATE/bug_report.md

  - Version amazon-chime-sdk: [e.g. 0.4.0]
  - Version amazon-chime-sdk-media: [e.g. 0.4.0]
  - Can you reproduce this in the demo app?
-If you are reporting a crash:
+**If you are reporting a crash:**
  - How often is this crash occurring?
-Is it reproducible?
- - What is occurring in the app when the crash occurs?
-Are there metrics on CPU or memory use at the time?
+ - Are there metrics on CPU or memory use at the time of the crash?
  - Please provide full crash logs.

 **Additional context**